JonMercer/TimeWAV/README.md

 - Find a way to remove duplication of work when merging files that have already been merged
 - Replace file strings with URLs
 - Create better messages when exception caught
+- Modify tests to they're not dependent in my system folder structure

 # Features
 - Prevent merging if it already exists.
 Save processing time